cerredz/LeetCode-Problems/README.md

 In each file, you will find my approach and pseudocode at the top, followed by the implementation of the solution with inline comments to help clarify the code.

-* Access to my leetcode profile to view all of my problems solved / rank can be viewed at https://leetcode.com/422michaelcerreto/ *
+* Access to my leetcode profile to view all of my problems solved / leetcode rank can be viewed at https://leetcode.com/422michaelcerreto/